isomerpages/moe-juyingsec/_programmes/Student Leadership/2022 Projects.md

 description: ""
 third_nav_title: Student Leadership
 ---
-### **2022 Projects**
 #### **Upcycling Workshop for Class Leaders**

 <img src="/images/2022%20projects%201.png" style="width:85%">

-The Upcycling Workshop saw the Class Chairpersons and Vice-Chairpersons creating upcycled gift packaging under the guidance of Ms Dee, an experienced D&T teacher, and Mr Tan, HOD ICT.
-In line with the school’s gracious culture, the class leaders fervently designed appreciative notes and decorated their gifts for their form teachers; wonderfully surprising them!
+The Upcycling Workshop saw the Class Chairpersons and Vice-Chairpersons creating upcycled gift packaging under the guidance of Ms Dee, an experienced D&amp;T teacher, and Mr Tan, HOD ICT.
+In line with the school’s gracious culture, the class leaders fervently designed appreciative notes and decorated their gifts for their form teachers; wonderfully surprising them!&nbsp;

 In the second part of the workshop, class leaders were led by SH/SLD Mrs Chan to discover the considerations that goes into planning class-based activities, and how they could empower their class committee to work together to create a positive class culture.